 I’m a heterosexual cis man.
 As a kid, I fantasized about bound women, and electrocuted myself with medical equipment, but I didn’t understand I was kinky until the end of my marriage.
 My first Internet date was at age 35 and landed me at a surreal BDSM yacht party.
 After years of “research and development” of BDSM and relationship styles, I discovered that I’m dominant, monogamous, and just a little bit of a masochist.

 We met on a vanilla dating app in 2016.
 Vagabond had “kinky” in his profile, which caught Mimsy’s eye.
-We had amazing chemistry from the start and it didn’t take us long to realize we wanted to be together for the long haul.
-We live together in New York City and have Vagabond’s two children with us half the time.
-We both have full-time jobs that often require us to work overtime, so we’re active in the kink scene, but only as much as our schedules allow.
-We have a D/s dynamic in the bedroom, and our play often involves rope bondage, impact, degradation, knife play, and CNC.
+We had amazing chemistry from the start, and it didn’t take us long to realize we wanted to be together for the long haul.
+We live in New York City, where we got married in 2021, and have Vagabond’s two children with us half the time.
+We both have full-time jobs that often require us to work overtime, so we’re active in the kink scene when our schedules allow.
+We have a D/s dynamic in the bedroom, and our play often involves rope bondage, impact, humiliation, knife play, and CNC.

 Our perspective on BDSM is also informed by our ardent feminism.
 Although we are a male dominant and a female submissive, we do not subscribe to any so-called “natural order” gender roles that support patriarchal constructs.
 For us, BDSM is an escape from our vanilla responsibilities and roles, not a reflection of misogyny.

 In 2020, we launched BT Bights on Bound Together—a space for us to write bite-sized posts on sex, love, and relationship topics that extend beyond BDSM.